luiscruz/course_sustainableSE/2026/p1_measuring_software/g22_zip.md

 ### Bias Mitigation and Experimental Protocol

-A key motivation for our protocol is the observation made by L. Cruz (2021) [11] that software energy measurements can be strongly affected by thermal state, background processes, and temporal drift [11].
+A key motivation for our protocol is the observation made by L. Cruz (2021) [8] that software energy measurements can be strongly affected by thermal state, background processes, and temporal drift [8].
 To reduce these sources of bias, the runner implements the following controls.

 1. **Warm-up runs**
    Before recording measurements, the script performs **3 warm-up runs** for each condition and language.
-These warm-up runs are discarded their purpose is to reduce **cold-start effects** by allowing the system to stabilize thermally.
+These warm-up runs are discarded; their purpose is to reduce **cold-start effects** by allowing the system to stabilize thermally.

 2. **Repeated measurements**

-We measure each condition 30 times, as recommended by L. Cruz (2021) [11], in order to achieve statistically significant results.
+   We measure each condition 30 times, as recommended by L. Cruz (2021) [8], in order to achieve statistically significant results.

 3. **Rest between runs**

-We use rest periods of 60 seconds after each measured run, again, as recommended by L. Cruz (2021) [11].
+   We use rest periods of 60 seconds after each measured run, again, as recommended by L. Cruz (2021) [8].

 4. **Shuffled execution order**

-The language order is shuffled using a deterministic random seed, because, as L. L. Cruz (2021) [11] notes, shuffling the order of execution reduces the risk of confounding effects, thus making our comparisons more reliable.
+   The language order is shuffled using a deterministic random seed to reduce the risk of confounding effects [8].

 ### Manual Controls and Remaining Sources of Bias